esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/02-introduction-to-agile.md

 # What is Agile?
 The term 'Agile' refers to a broad family of software development methodologies.
 The core concepts linking these methodologies is iterative development, with frequent interaction between interested parties to decide and update requirements.

 Is that all?
-Well, there is a bit more to it than this, but the best way to get a feel for Agile is to understand why it exists in the first place: it is a reaction to the 'Waterfall' methodology.
-Let us first look at Waterfall, to see the problems that Agile is trying to solve.
+Well, there is a bit more to it than this, but the best way to get a feel for Agile is to understand why it exists in the first place: it is a reaction to the type of 'Waterfall' methodology that was prevalent at the time.
+Let us first look at what 'Waterfall' means, to see the problems that Agile is trying to solve.

 # Waterfall model
 Typically, many real-world (software development) projects